corentin-ryr/MultiMedEval/README.md

 To add a new task to the list of already implemented ones, create a folder named `MultiMedEvalAdditionalDatasets` and a subfolder with the name of your dataset.

-Inside your dataset folder, create a `json` file that follows the following template:
+Inside your dataset folder, create a `json` file that follows the following template for a VQA dataset:

 ```json
 {